Jeff Loomis: Solo, Arch Enemy and other projects (2005–2023)

 In 2013, Loomis started touring with melodic death metal band Soilwork.

 It was announced in July 2013, that Loomis would be teaming up with Keith Merrow, Alex Webster of Cannibal Corpse, and Alex Rüdinger of The Faceless to record an instrumental album titled Conquering Dystopia, the recording of which will be funded by donations.

 On November 17, 2014, Loomis was announced as the new guitarist of melodic death metal band Arch Enemy, replacing Nick Cordle.
 His first show with them was on November 26 in Lyon, France, when War Eternal European tour kicked off.

 In 2017, Arch Enemy vocalist Alissa White-Gluz announced she was collaborating with Loomis for her upcoming solo record.

 In January 2019, Loomis said he had been working on material for an upcoming third solo album.

 In June 2021, Graham Bonnet released a statement on Facebook that Loomis had joined Graham Bonnet's Alcatrazz.

 On December 30, 2023, Arch Enemy made a post on their Instagram account, stating that they had amicably parted ways with Loomis.

+Nevermore re-formation (2024–present)

+In December 2024, Loomis and Van Williams stated that they planned to re-form Nevermore.
+In February 2026, they announced the new lineup, with themselves alongside guitarist Jack Cattoi, bassist Semir Özerkan, and vocalist Berzan Önen.